 In this step, we’ll dig deeper into the data to discover what insights would help you fill in the gaps in your strategy.

 In particular, we’ll look into various SEO data points to discover audience’s preferences and information needs.

-A quick note before we begin.
-For this walkthrough, I’m going to use our platform, seoClarity, and its many content marketing capabilities.
-You can find out more about the platform and how it could help you boost search visibility here.
+For this walk-through, I’m going to use our platform, seoClarity, and its many content marketing capabilities.

 Step 1.
-Assess Keywords Driving Traffic to Your Content
+Assess Keywords Driving Traffic to Your Current Content

 Keywords provide the clearest indication of what information your audience seeks.

-But it’s worth to note that I consider more than just the phrases that drove visitors to the site here.
+But it’s worth it to note that I consider more than just the phrases that drive visitors to the site here.
 Any other query for which Google positions a page could reveal insights about your target customers’ preferences.

-Using the capability, I review phrases for content we already use to target a specific stage of the buying journey.
+Sorting by Impressions, I review the terms and phrases for content we already use to target a specific stage of the buyer's journey.
+I gather these terms and add them to my Content Map with the existing asset's URL.
 This research typically uncovers interesting insights about the audience’s preferences.
 I ask, "How are they finding the already published content and with what queries?"

 - Pick one content asset from your authority map.